ActivitySchema/ActivitySchema/README.md

 ## Building an activity schema

-The [implementation](implementation.md) page covers how to build an activity schema in production
+The [implementation](implementation.md) page covers how to build an activity schema in production.

+A new activity schema [dbt package](https://hub.getdbt.com/narratorai/activity_schema/latest/) has some helpful macros for building activity stream tables.

 <br>